Frechmatz/cl-synthesizer/README.md

 *   :environment The synthesizer environment.

 A rack is initialized with the virtual modules "LINE-OUT" and "MIDI-IN" that represent the interface to so called devices.
 A device is a system specific implementation that provides audio output or integration of MIDI controllers.

-The "LINE-OUT" module exposes input sockets :channel-1 ... :channel-n where n is the channel-count as given by the :channel-count property of the environment.
+The "LINE-OUT" module exposes the input sockets :channel-1 ... :channel-n where n is the number of channels as given by the :channel-count property of the environment.

 The "MIDI-IN" module exposes the output socket :midi-events which provides a list of midi-events as fired by a MIDI device.
-The devices to be used are declared by the environment properties :audio-device and :midi-device.
-The declared devices will only be instantiated when audio or MIDI are explicitly requested.
-Modules can be patched with MIDI/Audio input/output even if the environment does not declare device implementations or if the implementations are not supported by the current system.

 * * *